Abuzaid-0132/Abuzaid-0132/README.md

 👋 Hello, I'm Abuzaid!
 Welcome to my GitHub profile!
 I am a passionate software developer, eagerly stepping into the world of technology.
-As a recent graduate, I am on the lookout for exciting opportunities in software engineering, be it an internship or a full-time role.
+As a recent graduate, I am on the lookout for exciting opportunities in software engineering as a full-time role.

 👀 What Interests Me?
 I have a keen interest in software development, and I'm enthusiastic about exploring various facets of the field.
 From mastering languages like C++ and Java to solving complex problems with data structures and algorithms (DSA), and crafting dynamic web applications – I'm ready to embrace the challenges that come my way.

 🌱 Technologies I Thrive In:
-Languages: C++, Java
+Languages: C++, Java, JavaScript
-Skills: Data Structures and Algorithms (DSA), Web Development and Software Engineering
+Skills: Data Structures and Algorithms (DSA), Full Stack Web Development (MERN Stack development) and Software Engineering.

 💞️ Let's Collaborate!
 I am actively seeking collaboration opportunities on interesting projects.
 Whether it's contributing to open source or teaming up for a personal project, I'm eager to learn and grow alongside fellow developers.